rawhat/mist/README.md

 $ gleam add mist logging gleam_erlang gleam_http gleam_otp gleam_yielder
 ```

-The main entrypoints for your application are `mist.start_http` and
+The main entrypoint for your application is `mist.start`.
-`mist.start_https`.
-The argument to these functions is generated from the
+The argument to this function is generated from the
 opaque `Builder` type.
 It can be constructed with the `mist.new` function, and
 fed updated configuration options with the associated methods (demonstrated
 in the examples below).